New-College-MCR/mcr-website/README.md

 For your information, `/home/mcrito/newmcrwebsite_hugo/mcr-website` is softlinked to `/var/www/html/new_hugo_site`

-The server uses hugo v0.68.3 and the hugo-serif-theme uses commit `1c8aee0`
+The server uses hugo hugo v0.139.3 extended (installed manually at /opt/hugo/hugo and aliased in the `.bashrc`) and the hugo-serif-theme uses commit `4abfc96`